As of 1st June 2008, the Motor Claims Framework ('MCF'), has been introduced by

 FIDReC Non-Injury Motor Accident Scheme

-This scheme was launched recently, on 14 May 2008 at the Subordinate Courts.
+This scheme was launched recently, on 14 May 2008 at the State Courts.

 FIDReC (Financial Industrial Disputes Resolution Centre Ltd) is for non-injury motor claims below $3,000.
 There are no lawyers involved in this scheme.
 It is an avenue to resolve disputes directly between consumers and the insurance companies, which are not their own.